chickensmitten/nextjs-complete-blog/README.md

 # Complete Next JS Blog

-Shift + Option + F to instant format the code.
-You can find it in VSCode -> Preferences -> Keyboard Shortcuts -> Search for "format documents"
+Shift + Option + F to instant format the code with Prettier in VS Code You can find it in VSCode -> Preferences -> Keyboard Shortcuts -> Search for "format documents"

 ## npm dependencies